cyberbotics/webots/docs/guide/web-animation.md

 * `resize()`: automatically resize the web-component.
 * `setAmbientOcclusion(level)`: change the intensity of the ambient occlusion to the given level.
     * `level`: the new level of ambient occlusion.
 Integer between 1 and 4.
+* `stepCallback(time)`: a function that can be overridden.
+It will be called at every animation's step.
+  * `time`: the current timeStep of the animation.
 * `updateNode(nodeId, field, value, render)`: Update the value of a webotsjs node.
 The value is updated only on the web side, do not use with the simulation.
   * `nodeId`: the id of the node (for example: 113).
   * `field`: the field to update.
 Supported field are: `translation`, `rotation`, `scale` and the various `colors`.